 Project authorization provides for the construction of various infrastructure improvements/rehabilitation to the Oak Orchard Wastewater Treatment Plant including: replacement of existing influent screen rakes; installation of new primary clarification equipment; HVAC replacement; grit aeration blowers; grit handling equipment; building improvements; and other asset renewal measures.
 Bonding was procured in October of 2011 for \$12,405,000 for construction.
-The project consists of two construction components: infrastructure rehabilitation - recently awarded to construction contractors; and administration building rehabilitation - expected to be bid in June of 2015.
-Construction of both components will commence in 2015 and is expected to be completed in 2017.
+The project consists of two construction components: infrastructure rehabilitation and administration building rehabilitation.
+Construction is well underway for both project components.
+Projects are scheduled to be completed December 2016/January 2017.
+As of April 2016, \$3.4 million has been spent on this project.